-PKAN (Pantothenate Kinase-Associated Neurodegeneration) is the most common NBIA disorder.
+PKAN (Pantothenate Kinase-Associated Neurodegeneration) is one of the most common NBIA disorders.
 Based on the age of onset and rate of progression, individuals with PKAN may be classified as having classic or atypical forms.
 However, as we learn more about PKAN, we have found that some people fall between these 2 categories.
 In other words, there is a broad spectrum of symptoms.

 The symptoms of classic PKAN usually start to appear before age 6, on average around age 3.